Sti2nd/sti2nd.github.io/_drafts/2021-08-26-learnings-from-failed-project.md

 *If we had known this at the beginning things would have gone better.*

-- A large project
+- It was a large project
   - Multiple microservices
   - Multiple integrations with third parties
-  - Third parties
+  - Third parties that the project was dependent on
   - Built on an existing codebase
 - Was supposed to be delivered in short time
 - New technologies and new infrastructure